matter-labs/zksync-web-era-docs/docs/dev/building-on-zksync/contracts/differences-with-ethereum.md

 - We have a state-diff-based data availability, which means that the price for the execution depends on the L1 gas price.
 - zkEVM has a different set of computational trade-offs compared to the standard computational model, which practically means that the price for opcodes is different from Ethereum.
 Also, zkEVM contains a different set of opcodes under the hood and so the “gas” metric of the same set of operations may be different on zkSync and on Ethereum.

-Our fee model is being constantly improved and so it is highly recommended NOT to hardcode any constants since the fee model changes in the future might be breaking for this constant.
+Our fee model is being constantly improved and so it is highly recommended **NOT** to hardcode any constants since the fee model changes in the future might be breaking for this constant.

 For example, `gasPerPubdataByte` should be taken into account in development.

-Since the zkSync fee model is state diff based, each transaction comes with an `gasPerPubdataByte` constant, which is currently controlled by the operator (the EIP712 transaction’s users also sign an upper bound on this value, however, the operator is free to choose any value up to that upper bound).
-Note, that even if the value is chosen by the protocol, it will still fluctuate based on the L1 gas price, meaning that simply relying on gas is not enough.
+Due to the state diff-based fee model of zkSync, every transaction includes a constant called `gasPerPubdataByte`.
+Presently, the operator has control over this value.
+However, in the EIP712 transaction’s, users also sign an upper bound on this value, but the operator is free to choose any value up to that upper bound.
+Note, that even if the value is chosen by the protocol, it will still fluctuate based on the L1 gas price.
+Therefore, relying solely on gas is inadequate.

 A notable example is a Gnosis Safe’s `execTransaction` method: